 We look for house sit listings that give detail on the pets, homeowners, the home and the responsibilities.
 We’ve found that listings with very sparse descriptions aren’t good matches for our personalities.
 We’re very detail orientated, so having a homeowner who is similar, leads to a mutually beneficial experience.

-Having pictures gives us insight into the pets, the home and the lifestyle of the homeowner.
-We want it to be a match for both sides, so making sure that personalities, organization, and lifestyle match, is important.
+Having pictures gives us insight into the pets, the home, and the lifestyle of the homeowner.
+We want it to be a match for both sides, so making sure that personalities, organization, and lifestyles match up is important.

-We occasionally run across a homeowner who has expectations that seem unreasonable for us to accomplish in conjunction with our travel goals.
-We have a clear understanding of what we can and can’t do.
-So we know how many dog walks we can fit into a day.
-We know how much time we can dedicate to daily chores, and we know how much time on average we’ll spend at the home, with the pets each day.
+Between the two of us we have a clear understanding of what we can and can’t do.
+So, we know how many dog walks we can fit into a day or how much time we can spend watering plants.
+We know how much time we can dedicate to daily chores and we know how much time on average we’ll spend at the home with the pets each day.

 Don’t Feel That You Have to Give Up a 'Must Have'